Are Electric Cars Bad for the Environment? Here’s What You Need to Know!

 They Won’t Solve Climate Change Alone

-According to the U.S. According to the U.S. According to the U.S. Energy Information Administration (EIA), over 60% of the electricity generated is lost during conversion.
+According to the U.S. Energy Information Administration (EIA), over 60% of the electricity generated is lost during conversion.
 Additionally, there are more losses during transmission and distribution.

 Potential Risks Associated with Electric Cars